runze1223/FBM-S/README.md

 sh ./scripts/long_term_forecast/ETTh1.sh
 sh ./scripts/short_term_forecast/PEMS.sh
 ```
 You can adjust the hyperparameters based on your needs.
+Notably, our method requires a smaller learning rate due to the decomposition of values, and the learning rate adjustment strategy 'TST' has been excluded for Long-term TSF.
 ## Fourier Basis Mapping

 ![alt text](https://github.com/runze1223/FBM-S/blob/main/pic/imag1.png)